 Resume Objectives for Teaching Assistants

-Resume Objectives for Teaching Assistants.
-According to the Bureau of Labor Statistics, teacher assistants held about 1.3 million jobs in 2008, and...
+According to the Bureau of Labor Statistics, teacher assistants held about 1,223,400 jobs in 2012, and the profession is expected to grow...